Earthshot Prize: Background and launch

 Prince William, Duke of Cambridge announced the Earthshot Prize on 31 December 2019, after two years of development.
 The prize will be awarded annually from 2021 to 2030 to five individuals or organisations who create impactful and sustainable solutions addressing the planet's environmental challenges.
 William stated that he felt responsibility to establish the prize as Earth was at a "tipping point" and cited the work of his grandfather Prince Philip, Duke of Edinburgh, his father Charles, Prince of Wales, and the broadcaster David Attenborough as inspiring influences.
 The prize's name is inspired by the former American president John F. Kennedy's Moonshot.

 William and Attenborough formally launched in October 2020, with a prize budget of £50 million over the next decade.
 To commemorate the launch William gave a Ted Talk discussing climate change and encouraged world leaders to take action.
 The pair appeared together in the ITV documentary A Planet For Us All (2020), which detailed the importance of environmental work and discussed the new prize.

 Management and funding

 The project is funded by donations from philanthropists and charitable organisations including: Aga Khan Development Network, Bloomberg Philanthropies, DP World in partnership with Dubai Expo 2020, the Jack Ma Foundation, the World Wide Fund for Nature, Greenpeace, and the Bezos Earth Fund.
-Jason Knauf, who had earlier served as chief executive of the Royal Foundation, took over as the programme's CEO in April 2025, replacing Hannah Jones.
+Jason Knauf, who had earlier been chief executive of the Royal Foundation, took over as the programme's CEO in April 2025, replacing Hannah Jones.

 The prize became an independent charity in July 2022 after being a part of the Royal Foundation for two years.
 Christiana Figueres, David Fein, Tokunboh Ishamael, M. Sanjayan, Jason Knauf, Zoë Ware and Jean-Christophe Gray were also appointed to the board of trustees in the same month.
 The former prime minister of New Zealand, Jacinda Ardern, joined the board in April 2023.
+Jesper Brodin succeeded Christiana Figueres as chair of the board in March 2026.

+In February 2026, the Charity Commission was reported to have received a complaint from the Republic over the Earthshot Prize's links to DP World and its executive chairman and CEO Sultan Ahmed bin Sulayem, following revelations about bin Sulayem in the Epstein files.
+That month, bin Sulayem resigned as DP World's CEO.